badrap/docs.badrap.io/docs/privacy.md

 As part of our data breach monitoring service, we offer an integrated search function against security researcher Troy Hunt's [Have I Been Pwned](https://haveibeenpwned.com/) data breach reporting database.
-This search function allows you to search for your email address from the Have I Been Pwned data breach service, and to be automatically notified if any new data breaches are published which contain personal information relating to your email address.
+This search function allows you to search for your email addresses from the Have I Been Pwned data breach service, and to be automatically notified if any new data breaches are published which contain personal information relating to your email addresses.

-Have I Been Pwned [privacy policy](https://haveibeenpwned.com/Privacy) states they do not store or log your email address in any way when a query is performed.
-If you do not trust Badrap or Have I Been Pwned for processing your email address securely, you can always refrain from enabling and using the Have I Been Pwned search feature in Badrap.
+Have I Been Pwned [privacy policy](https://haveibeenpwned.com/Privacy) states they do not store or log your email addresses in any way when a query is performed.
+If you do not trust Badrap or Have I Been Pwned for processing your email addresses securely, you can always refrain from enabling and using the Have I Been Pwned search feature in Badrap.

 Note that you have to always provide your explicit and unambiguous consent to